Skip to main content

 • Inheriting from multiple @delegate models is not supported yet.

-• You cannot access base fields when calling count, aggregate, and groupBy.
+• You cannot access base fields when calling count, aggregate, and groupBy with a concrete model.
 The following query is not supported:

 // you can't access base fields (`published` here) when aggregating